![]() |

 Steinway for hire

 With the help of funds made available by The Foundation for Sport and the Arts and, through Arts Council England, a grant from the National Lottery, Steyning Music Society has its own Steinway Model C grand piano.
 The instrument is housed at the Steyning Centre and is available for hire with preferential rates for educational activities such as master-classes and pupils’ concerts.
-For details relating to hire of the Steinway please telephone 01903 812555.
-For all other enquiries call 01903 812662.
+For details relating to hire of the Steinway and all other enquiries please telephone 01903 812662.

 Looking to the future, the Society has started a Piano Fund to raise money for the eventual replacement of this superb instrument.
 Through the generosity of its Members the Fund has got off to a flying start and the Society intends to organise events to regularly add to the pot.